Anarios/return-youtube-dislike/README.md

 }
 ```

-A Non-existent YouTube ID will return status code _404_ "Not Found".
+A non-existent YouTube ID will return status code _404_ "Not Found".
-An incorrectly formatted YouTube ID will return _400_ "Bad Request".
+An incorrectly formatted YouTube ID will return status code _400_ "Bad Request".

 <!---
 ## API documentation